-- Amending the model base year to 2019/20 and the baseline forecast to 2099/2100 (note that WRSE has since truncated the supply demand forecast to the end of the planning horizon at 2075). - Incorporating base year population and property data and incorporating population and property forecasts produced by Edge Analytics. - Incorporating company policy/funded metering (including the compulsory metering expected in Asset Management Plan (AMP) period 7) assumptions for AMP7
+- Amending the model base year to 2019/20 and the baseline forecast to 2099/2100 (note that WRSE has since truncated the supply demand forecast to the end of the planning horizon at 2075). - Incorporating base year population and property data and incorporating population and property forecasts produced by Edge Analytics (see Level 2 Appendix A of this report).